1forh/forh-template/README.md

 ## Useful Commands

-`npm start` serves `build/` at: `http://localhost:4000`.
+`npm start` serves `build/` directory at: `http://localhost:4000`.

-`npm run build:dist` does a production build
+`npm run build:dist` runs a production build and places optimized files into the  `dist/` directory

-`npm run serve:dist` does a production build and then starts a server that is viewable at: `http://localhost:4000`
+`npm run serve:dist` runs a production build and then serves the `dist/` directory viewable at: `http://localhost:4000`

 `npm run deploy` can be run after `npm run build:dist` to deploy to a server using FTP.
-Also runs the `gulp psi` task which console.log's Page Speed Insights scores for mobile and desktop versions of website.

 ##Source Directory - src/